ZK-Graph/mirror-starknet-zkgraph-protocol/graph-testing.md

 - create_profile_data.image_uri

-We haven't implemented handler for image_uri yet, subsequently it can be ANY string no longer than 31 characters (for example you Handle).
+We haven't implemented handler for image_uri yet, subsequently it can be ANY string no longer than 31 characters (for example your Handle).

 - create_profile_data.follow_module = 0